-In 2017 Endura has introduced a Koroyd[tm] model, the MT500.
+In 2017 Endura introduced a Koroyd[tm] model, the MT500.
 Koroyd.com is promoting it with comparisons to the worst possible helmet that could still pass the CPSC or EN1078 standard.

-HexR honeycombHexR produces custom helmets with a 3D printed liner of hexagonal honeycomb cells that crush on impact.
+HexR and 7.20 honeycombHexR produces custom helmets with a 3D printed liner of hexagonal honeycomb cells that crush on impact.
 The liner is custom made for the wearer's head, using data from a head scan.
 Scans can be done by the company in London or at home using an iPad or iPhone.
 This helmet might be the answer for riders with unusual head shapes and larger heads.
 We don't know what the maximum and minimum sizes would be.
 There is no model for children.
 The HexR sells for £300, including the head scan.
 The helmet is certified to the European EN1078 standard, so would not pass the US CPSC standard and will not be available in the US market until a model is developed to pass CPSC, possibly during 2020.
-We have more on our Helmets for 2020 page.
+We have more on our Helmets for 2021 page.
 The concept of scanning heads at home offers promise for fitting helmets of all types, even off-the-shelf models.

 Hierarchical Structure and Additive ManufacturingCurrent buzzwords in materials research are hierarchical materials and additive manufacturing.
 Hierarchical materials are those made up of elements that have their own structure, each affecting the performance of the whole.
 Human bone is often cited, along with other biological examples.
 The phrase is more than two decades old, but the research is rapidly developing.
 Some of the materials above would be considered hierarchical, and more will be coming.
 It is theoretically possible to develop materials that will far surpass the performance of any foam or constructs used in helmets today, and could provide more protection in all degrees of impact than today's helmets do.
 For that reason we are alert to evaluating new helmets with new materials when they reach the market.